apache/druid/docs/content/design/realtime.md

 NOTE: Realtime processes are deprecated.
 Please use the <a href="../development/extensions-core/kafka-ingestion.html">Kafka Indexing Service</a> for stream pull use cases instead.
 </div>

-For Real-time Process Configuration, see [Realtime Configuration](../configuration/realtime.html).
+For Apache Druid (incubating) Real-time Process Configuration, see [Realtime Configuration](../configuration/realtime.html).

 For Real-time Ingestion, see [Realtime Ingestion](../ingestion/stream-ingestion.html).